javieracevedo/meshell/README.md

 This project is entirely written in C, and compiled with gcc.

-To compile install `gcc`, clone the repo, and run `make` in the root of the project.
-If succesfull you should have a binary in `bin/mishell`
+To compile install `gcc`, clone the repo, and run `make` in the project's root.
+If successful you should have a binary in `bin/mishell`

 ### Run